 To be evil is to know right and wrong and to deliberately choose to do wrong, to wilfully cause pain, death and destruction.
-To be amoral is to be indifferent, to be unconcerned as to rightness or wrongness of anything.
-This causes one to act selfishly in a way that is totally uncaring of consequences.
-This is a mental state devoid of feelings of guilt or regret.
+To be amoral is to be unconcerned as to the rightness or wrongness of things.
+An amoral person would therefore act in a way that is totally uncaring of consequences.
+Although this may be called selfish, it actually goes beyond selfishness into the realm of utter indifference.
+This is a state of being that is devoid of any feelings of guilt or regret.
 We will get back to this later on.

 Some species are very sensitive to elements in their environment such as light and heat or depend on other species that are so sensitive.
 Slight changes in these elements just wipe them out if they cannot move to find another similar habitat elsewhere.
 A species that needs to migrate to keep up with the rising temperatures but is trapped in a forest fragment, no matter how large, is not likely to make it.
-As we tear through the wild habitats with the roads, cities, agriculture, pipelines, dams, clear-cuts, we not only decimate populations of wildlife and plants but make it all but impossible for the survivors to move across the human barriers.
+As we tear through the wild habitats with roads, cities, agriculture, pipelines, dams and human infrastructure we not only decimate populations of wildlife and plants but make it all but impossible for the survivors to move across the human barriers.

 The incredibly rich biodiversity we have on Earth is the result of the inbuilt propensity to move, adapt and change coupled with the ‘limited’ ability to disperse.
 The emphasis here is on the word ‘limited’.
 Each species had its place of origin and could only disperse by walking, running, slithering, swimming, crawling or casting its seed upon the wind.
 In pre-human days dispersal was slow and sometimes impeded by rivers, mountain ranges or the oceans.
 This is the reason why different species evolved in the different parts of the world although the terrain and climate were similar.
 As human travelling around the world became more and more efficient and widespread all this changed.
 As we moved around the globe, by design or accident, we took with us over centuries tens of thousands of species, what we call invasive species.
 This resulting disruption in the eco system that received the new species caused and continues to cause substantial biodiversity loss.
 This is bad news as biodiversity is the reason for most of our cures to illness and is necessary for our mental health and wellbeing.
 Biodiversity is what makes the Earth so interesting for us, it is what makes life worth living.